semaki2000/PyTeRor/README.md

 TODO:

-- Maybe try using markers when parametrizing functions in order to keep info on old function names?
+- Problem with name of test being lost when parametrizing.
+Maybe try using markers when parametrizing functions in order to keep info on old function names?
 For example:
 ```python
 def test_name1():
     assert name1 == "aaa"